TriBITSPub/TriBITS/doc/TribitsBuildQuickRefBody.rst

   See `<Project>/sampleScripts/*cmake` for real examples.

-b) [Recommended] Create a CMake file fragment and point to it.
+b) Create a CMake file fragment and point to it [Recommended].

   Create a do-configure script like::